Notice regarding the quality of machine translation

 The professional who auctions property is deemed to act as an agent of the owner of these propertys.
 Also, he cannot make the purchase on his own account or the sale of the owner's property.

 For further information: Article L. 321-5 of the Code of Commerce.

 The professional faces a two-year prison sentence and a fine of 375,000 euros if he proceeds or has one or more voluntary sales of furniture at public auctions:

 - without having made the prior declaration of activity (see infra "3.3. a.
 Pre-declaration of activity");

 - without applying for qualification when the professional is an EU national (see below "3 degrees). c.
 If necessary, apply for recognition for the national for a permanent exercise (LE);

 - even though it does not have the necessary qualifications to organize or carry out voluntary sales at public auctions or is prohibited from holding such a sale.

-To go further Article L. 321-15 of the Code of Commerce.
+For further information: Article L. 321-15 of the Code of Commerce.

 The professional who acts as a voluntary sales operator must: